bnb51/bnb-portfolio/_pages/about.md

     title: "Image 3 title caption"
 ---

 Hello!
 I'm Srikanth, a current M.S. in Robotics student at Northwestern University.
 I am most interested in the field of mobile robotics, and I hope to use my skills and experience to develop interesting and impactful robots.
-I bring coding experience in ROS2, Python, C++, and C, as well as industry experience working in the field deploying robots.
-My most recent project involves a Hangman player using a 7-DOF robot arm.
+I bring coding experience with ROS2, Python, C++, and C, as well as multiple years of industry experience working in design and field robotics.

+My most recent projects involve simulation of dynamics, manipulation, and swarm robotics as well as manipulation of a a 7-DOF robot arm to play games with a human in the loop.
+Check them out on my main page!
 <!-- Hi there!
 I'm Hang, a graduate student at Northwestern University pursuing a Master of Science in Robotics degree with a focus on machine learning, computer vision, and control systems.
 I have a solid foundation in programming languages including Python, C++, C, and JavaScript, and am proficient in frameworks like ROS2 and PyTorch.
 I also have experience with embedded systems and have implemented algorithms for robotics projects such as quad-rotor control and mobile manipulation.
 My recent projects involve implementing Feature-based SLAM on a TurtleBot, ChatGPT-powered Robot Chef, and Edge-conditioned GCN for Sentiment Analysis.
 I am actively seeking full-time opportunities in the field of robotics and am excited to explore challenging projects that leverage my skills and interests. -->

 ## Professional Experience